► Nissan mulling Z car's future

 Ivan Espinosa, Nissan corporate vice-president for product planning, said an electric 370Z was under discussion ‘all the time’.
 But he added: ‘We need to be careful.
 Is the consumer ready for an electric sports car?
 We have endlessly debated this.’

 It’s a difficult balance because Nissan may end up with something that’s neither fish nor fowl.
 ‘The more traditional buyers, are they 100 per cent there?
 And then there’s the technology question: when will it be ready to deliver the performance expected of a sports car?’ mused Espinosa.
 Not yet appears to be the answer.

 Nissan faces another challenge with the sports car segment shrinking.
 Its big rival Toyota has been forced to collaborate with Subaru and BMW for its sports cars.
 Only by working with partners could Toyota realise the GT86 four-cylinder coupe and six-cylinder Supra.

 CAR asked Espinosa if Nissan could find the necessary volume within its alliance of brands, and whether it would be open-minded to a collaboration with external partners.
 ‘There are no golden rules to making sports cars,’ he replied.
 ‘I’m open.
 But there are elements we cannot [compromise on], because these are brand icons.
 There is a limit to what we can share and commonise: we need to be very careful not to go beyond what the customers are expecting.’

 Espinosa described the two cars as being at the ‘heart of Nissan’ and promised developments.
 ‘We are actively looking at this, working on this, and we will come up with something on this some time soon.’
-For car enthusiasts, probably not soon enough – but this is a time of tough choices, with electrification and autonomy draining engineering and investment resources.
+For car enthusiasts, probably not soon enough – but this is a time of tough choices, with electrification and autonomy draining engineering and investment resources in an already grim post-Coronavirus landscape.

 Check out more Nissan news